paulobtn/cli-bookmarker/README.md

 # cli-bookmarker
-A very simple cli bookmarker made with shell script.
-You can assign different URLs for different launchers
+A very simple cli bookmarker made with shell script that allows assignment of different URLs patterns for different launchers.

 ## Usage
 ```